-My students and I study organic molecules from all parts of the Earth system: from modern oceans, soils, plants and bacteria, to ancient rocks.
-In particular, we use the abundance of stable isotopes in these organic molecules to study questions that range from microbial ecology to carbon cycling to ancient environmental conditions.
+My research group uses the structure, abundance, and stable isotope composition of organic molecules to solve a range of problems in Earth and Environmental Sciences.
+We work on everything from modern oceans, soils, plants and bacteria, to 3 billion year-old rocks.
+Our speciality lies in finding new ways to measure the abundance of stable isotopes in these organic molecules, and applying those new measurement techniques to study questions that range from microbial ecology to carbon cycling to paleoenvironment to the origins of earliest life on Earth.
 Some of our Current research projects are described here.
-This work is variously described as organic geochemistry, geobiology, or biogeochemistry.
+This work is variously be described as organic geochemistry, geobiology, and biogeochemistry.

-I am in the Division of Geological and Planetary Sciences at Caltech, and am affiliated with the geobiology, geochemistry, and environmental science academic options.
-I currently teach three courses in these programs: Organic Geochemistry (Ge 143), Isotope Ratio Mass Spectrometry (Ge 145), and Stable Isotope Biogeochemistry (Ge 146).
-Ge-143 and 145 are taught in the fall in alternate years, 146 is in the spring term.
+I am a Professor of Geobiology in the Division of Geological and Planetary Sciences at Caltech, and am affiliated with the geobiology, geochemistry, and environmental science academic options.
+I serve as the option representative for the geobiology option.
+I currently teach three courses: Organic Geochemistry (Ge 143), Isotope Ratio Mass Spectrometry (Ge 145), and Stable Isotope Biogeochemistry (Ge 146).
+Ge-143 and 145 are taught in the fall in alternate years (2015 is Ge-145), 146 is in the spring term.
 I also teach in the Agouron International Geobiology Course during the summers, and highly recommend it.

-My research group currently consists of a lab manager, 2 postdocs, and 1 PhD student.
+My research group currently consists of a lab manager, 4 postdocs, and 2 PhD students.
 You can see their smiling faces here.
 If you are interested in coming to work with me as a student or postdoc, please email.